 - Place him in a high chair or bouncy seat where he can still see you.

 - Provide him with toys while you tend to household tasks.
-I keep alphabet magnets next to my kitchen when I need to prepare meals.

 - Make it a game.
 When a baby was crying because I’ve stepped away to another room, I’d pop my head back out and say, “peek a boo!”

 Although I shared many of my favorite ways to entertain your baby, I’d like to leave you with a final thought: Don’t feel like you need to always entertain your baby.